niteshchavan/BlueAlsa/README.md

-# After completing below Bluetooth install configure kodi to use bluetooth headphones
+# After completing below Bluetooth install.
+Configure kodi to use bluetooth headphones
+In kodi settings
 set the audio to ALSA default beforehand in setting if you are not getting results

 Then open ./kodi/userdata/guisettings.xml